prtzl/NixOS/README.md

 ## Installation

-You can clone this repository wherever you want, preferably somewhere in your user home, for example: `/home/matej`.
+Clone this repository in your user home, for example: `/home/matej`.
+Some zsh aliases for updating might break.
-If you want to apply this configuration at first install, then follow the chapters.
+The goal is to use config files inside this repository instead of defaults for system and home-manager.
+This is handled by a few shell aliases.
+If you want to add this repository on startup, then you can clone it temporarily to `/tmp` on live session.
+Use this for runing partition script.
+After your drive is partitioned and mounted, create home directory and mount repository there.
+Execute install script from there.

 ### Boot installer